 While Colorado administered a reduced set of state assessments in 2021, the content covered by the tests and the expectations were the same as tests from previous years.
-Because the scale scores and performance levels retain the same meaning from previous years, results can continue to provide information about what individual students know and can do in relation to the grade-level expectations of the standards.
+Because the scale scores and performance levels retain the same meaning from previous years, results can continue to provide families with information about whether their student is meeting grade-level expectations of the Colorado Academic Standards.
 Results for students who had a relatively typical testing experience may be interpreted with reasonable confidence.
 For example, a student's CMAS score of Met Expectations or Exceeded Expectations may be considered an indicator of mastery of the standards.
 In addition, any significant difference in test administration conditions from past years should be considered on an individual basis.